 The software was first used at the start of the second BARREL campaign in 2014.
 Its effect can clearly be seen by the distinct increase in daily averaged burst 1 data return seen in the last panel of Figure 1.
 This early success set a trend for later collaborations, and this higher data return rate was largely maintained throughout the rest of the mission.
 Following this approach, EFW could go on to collect an unprecedented dataset of burst waveform data.

-Johnson, A.T. et al. (2020), "The FIREBIRD-II CubeSat mission: Focused investigations of relativistic electron burst intensity, range, and dynamics", Review of Scientific Instruments 91, 034503 (2020) https://doi.org/10.1063/1.5137905

-Woodger, L. A., Halford, A. J., Millan, R. M., McCarthy, M. P., Smith, D. M., Bowers, G. S., Sample, J. G., Anderson, B. R., and Liang, X. (2015), A summary of the BARREL campaigns: Technique for studying electron precipitation.
-J. Geophys.
-Res.
-Space Physics, 120, 4922– 4935. doi: 10.1002/2014JA020874.

-Wygant, J. R., et al. (2014).
-The Electric Field and Waves Instruments on the Radiation Belt Storm Probes mission.
-In The Van Allen Probes mission (Vol. 9781489974334, pp. 183-220).
-Springer US. https://doi.org/10.1007/978-1-4899-7433-4_6

-Zheng, H. et al. (2016), A statistical study of whistler waves observed by Van Allen Probes (RBSP) and lightning detected by WWLLN, J. Geophys.
-Res.
-Space Physics, 121, doi:10.1002/2015JA022010

 As previously discussed, the sprint approach was very labor intensive and stressful.
 In order to alleviate the required efforts and avoid Tohban burnout and errors the EFW team developed a visual burst memory control software package.
 This automated a majority of calculations needed to schedule collection and playback, and allowed recording and playback indicators to be predicted with high accuracy over days to weeks, significantly decreasing the Tohban workload.
 As the above plot shows, this sprint approach and software, implemented prior to the start of the 2014 BARREL campaign, led to significant increases in the rate of data return over time.
 This early success set a trend for later collaborations, and this higher data return rate was largely maintained throughout the rest of the mission.
 This huge flexibility and capability allowed for a wide range of dynamic campaigns to be undertaken depending on collection needs (rate, location, occurrence).

 Following this approach, EFW could go on to collect an unprecedented dataset of burst waveform data during times of conjunctions, and would set a precedent that would be adopted by MMS.
 During the FIREBIRD and BARREL campaigns this included hundreds of hours of burst data (see TableXX in EFW Data Quantities chapter).